adavis-85/adavis-85/README.md

 ### Hi there 👋
+I'm Adam, and I love solving problems.
+On this profile you'll find projects on data science, machine learning and even game theory.
+I'm passionately curious and am always looking for my next topic to jump into.
+Please peruse the repositories and reach out with any questions.

 <!--
 **adavis-85/adavis-85** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.